saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 Working with PyO3 and using it to call Rust from Python is a very pleasant experience.
 I find that the ergonomics that have been put in place make everything a lot easier when compared to relying on `ffi` or `libc`.
 The macros offer a lot of convenience, the predefined types are very convenient and the build tool `maturin` is an absolute joy to work with.

-The repo is actively maintained and the documentation is great.
+The repo is actively maintained, and the documentation is great.

 {:refdef: style="text-align: center;"}
 ![PyO3 logo](https://github.com/saidvandeklundert/learn/blob/pyo3_post/img/pyo3_small.png "PyO3 logo"){:height="80%" width="80%"}